[Date changed–posted 7/18/22 (last revised 2/24/20)]

-Accountability and performance-based management is the responsibility of the university official to whom the proposed center or institute director reports as identified in Attachment A.
+Accountability and performance-based management are the responsibility of the university official to whom the proposed center or institute director reports as identified in Attachment A.

 An up-to-date database of university-recognized centers and institutes will be maintained in the Office of Research and Innovation (OR&I).

 Faculty groups with common interests may find it appropriate to organize themselves in a common focus to establish an identifiable unit within the university.
 Major criteria for the formation of such units are: